Mary-Gichana/Cli-Meal-planner/README.md

     Manage Meals Menu

-    1. Add Meal:Enter the meal's name, date (in YYYY-MM-DD format), and category ID to add a new meal.
+    1. Add Meal:select this if you want to add a new meal, you will be prompted to Enter the meal's name, date (in YYYY-MM-DD format), and category ID.
-    2. Delete Meal:Enter the name of the meal you want to remove from the list.
+    2. Delete Meal:select this if you want to delete a meal, you will be prompted to Enter the name of the meal you want to remove from the list.
-    3. List Meals:View all existing meals, including their IDs, names, dates, and associated categories.
+    3. List Meals:select this if you want to View all existing meals, including their IDs, names, dates, and associated categories.
-    4. Find Meal by ID:Enter a specific ID to retrieve the details of the corresponding meal.
+    4. Find Meal by ID:select this if you want to find a meal by its id, you will be prompted to Enter a specific ID to retrieve the details of the corresponding meal.
-    5. Go Back:Return to the main menu .
+    5. Go Back:select this if you want to Return to the main menu .

     If you select Exit